PrivaLog: a privacy-aware logic programming language: Preprocessing of a PrivaLog program

 \section{Preprocessing of a PrivaLog program}

-The goal of preprocessing is to rewrite the program in such a way that it would be easily conversible to a SecreC program.
-There are the certain properties that the program should satisfy after preprocessing.
-These properties are summarized in Definition~\ref{def:inlined}, which is given for a formula.
+The goal of preprocessing is to rewrite the program in such a way that it would be easily convertible to a SecreC program.
+There are the certain properties, summarized in Definition~\ref{def:inlined}, that the program should satisfy after preprocessing.